top of page

 B: He can make any loss up with ‘Spence’ and his gossip - a work which must surely succeed (clink glasses - despite Shelley abstaining from hard liquor)

-B: All this deuced nonsense – he must be behind on his party contributions.
-He has a stable of hacks – he must not flog his blood horse – which would be me - to death!
+B: All this deuced nonsense - he must be behind on his party contributions (paces) - he has a stable of hacks - why would he flog his blood horse - which would be me - to death?!

 S: I wouldn’t half mind being flogged to death (sinks in chair)

-S: To be tormented by global success and intermittent correspondence from a Gentleman publisher..
+S: Oh! - to be tormented by global stardom and intermittent correspondence from a Gentleman publisher

-B: In good time my dear Snake – for now, to succeed you must write to make people purchase and read.
-How about General Gordon – a fine subject
+B: In good time my dear Snake, for now, to succeed you must write to make people purchase and read (ponders, helpfully) - how about General Gordon - a fine subject

 S: I detest military matters